danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  Fixed problem with new order page using strings instead of numbers
 -  Created OrderSummary.tsx
 -  Started data fetching for merchant-facing orders

+## Wednesday 5 March

+-  Added requested delivery date when creating new order
+-  Fixed errors in accept invitations route
+-  Lots of work on accepting invitations UX